stuartshay/azure-policy/.github/instructions/memory.instruction.md

 - Both local development and GitHub Actions now use the same Terraform Cloud backend consistently
 - terraform-destroy.yml workflow should now work properly with consistent state management
 - No more complex data source workarounds needed - Terraform Cloud handles the state properly

+## 2025-09-01: Terraform Functions-App Remote State Sharing Fix (ROOT CAUSE & SOLUTION)
+### Root Cause:
+- The `functions-app` workspace was not authorized to read the remote state of the `app-service-dev` workspace in Terraform Cloud.
+- This caused the `terraform_remote_state` data source in `functions-app` to fail, breaking the CI/CD pipeline.

+### Solution:
+- In Terraform Cloud, go to Organization: `azure-policy-cloud` → Workspace: `app-service-dev` → Settings → General → Remote state sharing.
+- Add `azure-policy-functions-app` as an authorized state consumer.
+- Save changes.
+This allows the `functions-app` module to read all required outputs from `app-service-dev`.

+### CLI Limitations:
+- This permission cannot be set from the CLI or Terraform code; it must be configured in the Terraform Cloud UI (or via their API).
+- All other code/config changes can be made and tested via CLI, but remote state sharing is a UI/Cloud-side setting.

+### Best Practice:
+- Always ensure downstream workspaces are authorized to read required remote state before running dependent applies.